Pedrexus/overlooker/apps/schema.md

         1. check all stop-limit orders
             1.1. remove the expired ones, if any
             1.2. execute the valid one, if any
-            * not allowed to have over three orders: 1 sell, 1 buy and 1 end (for each market) 1.2.1. log the order
+            * not allowed to have over three orders: 1 sell, 1 buy and 1 end (for each market, user, exchange) 1.2.1. log the order
-                1.2.2. signal db the state has changed and sets order to hold 1.2.3. remove all stop-limit orders
-                1.2.4. leave callback
+                1.2.2. signal db the state has changed and sets order to hold 1.2.3. remove all stop-limit orders (for each market, user, exchange) 1.2.4. leave callback
         2. if none executed
             1. request data from database.
 If unchanged, database signals it.